benzid-wael/mytasks/README.md

 # mytasks
 MyTasks is a simple solution to manage your tasks and notes across multiple boards from within your terminal.
+MyTasks is heavily inspired by [taskbook](https://github.com/klaussinani/taskbook) with some minor improvements.

 ## Features
  - Organize your tasks and notes